Antonio de Cabezón: Works

 A few of Cabezón's works appeared in print during his lifetime in Luis Venegas de Henestrosa's compilation Libro de cifra nueva (Alcalá de Henares, 1557).
 However, the bulk of his compositions was published posthumously by his son Hernando in a volume titled Obras de música para tecla, arpa y vihuela (Madrid, 1578).
 Together these collections contain some 275 pieces, most for organ or other keyboard instruments.
 Cabezón also composed instrumental music for plucked string instruments and ensembles, and vocal music, but only a single vocal piece survives: Invocación a la letanía, in the Cancionero de la Casa de Medinaceli.
 A mention of a mass by Cabezón is contained in a 1611 inventory of music from Cuenca Cathedral, but the actual music is lost, as are, presumably, many other works by the composer.
 A good keyboard improviser, many works by Antonio de Cabezón transcribed by his son Hernando were "mere crumbs from my father's table".

 Liturgical organ music

 While French and Italian organists of the time frequently composed organ masses, in Spain this practice was limited to versos on the Kyrie.
 Consequently, most of Cabezón's liturgical music was intended for the Daily Offices—prescribed prayers of the daily round.
-The mass is represented by the nine sets of Kyrie verses for organ.
+Music for Mass is represented by the nine sets of Kyrie verses for organ.
 These fall into the following groups: